A circular order on edge-coloured trees and RNA m-diagrams: Introduction

+We prove the existence of a transformation of labelled $m$-edge-coloured trees preserving the circular order.
+We call this transformation \emph{generalized induction} as it generalizes the induction in the case $m=3$, studied combinatorially in~\cite{cfz11}.
+In~\cite{ferenczizamboni10} it was shown that this induction (for $m=3$) gives rise to languages naturally generalizing Sturmian languages and arising from interval exchange transformations.
+We also give an example showing that the most straightforward generalization of this induction to the case $m>3$ does not in general preserve the circular order.

-We show (Section 7) that a form of generalised induction on these trees exists (taking such a tree to another such tree) and that the equivalence classes of its transitive closure are characterised by the circular order.
+We go on to show that the equivalence classes of the transitive closure of the generalized induction are characterized by the circular order.
 Thus the set of equivalence classes is in bijection with the set of $k$-cycles in the symmetric group of degree $k$.

-The case $m=3$ was studied in~\cite{cfz11}, where the trees we study here were referred to as trees of relations.
-Furthermore, it was shown in~\cite{ferenczizamboni10} that the induction in the case $m=3$ induces languages naturally generalising Sturmian languages, arising from interval exchange transformations associated to permutations.

-We also consider RNA secondary structures (in the sense of Waterman~\cite{waterman78a}; see also~\cite{reidys11}) on the sequence $(S_1S_2\cdots S_m)^k$ with the rule that pairings can only be made when the bases at the end-points are equal.
-Such a secondary structure consists of $k$ vertices, $1,2,\ldots ,k$, arranged clockwise around a circle, with $m$ bases given by the $m$ symbols $S_1,S_2,\ldots ,S_m$ arranged clockwise at each vertex.
-There is a collection of arcs linking equal bases (with no symbol incident to more than one arc).
-We call such an RNA secondary structure an \emph{RNA $m$-diagram of degree $k$}.

-An RNA $m$-diagram is said to be \emph{noncrossing} if it can be drawn in such a way that no two arcs cross.
-We say that it is \emph{connected} if every vertex is connected to every other vertex via a sequence of arcs, regarding all of the bases at any given vertex as being connected together.
-For an example, see Figure~\ref{f:bijectionexample1}(a).
-Diagrams of this form, for the case $m=3$, were considered in~\cite{cfz11}.
-In Section 2 we give a detailed description of the combinatorial objects we are considering in this article.

-We first show that the set of labelled $m$-edge-coloured trees with $k$ vertices and circular order $(1\ 2\ \cdots \ k)$ (an induction equivalence class) is in bijection with the set of connected noncrossing RNA $m$-diagrams of degree $k$.
-We then compute the cardinality of each of these sets in three different ways.
-The first method (Section 3) involves a bijection with the set of rooted diagonal-coloured $m$-angulations of a regular $(m-2)k+2$-sided polygon, up to rotation.
-The second method (Section 4) involves a recursion formula along the lines of~\cite[Thm.\ 2.1]{waterman78a}.
-The third method (Section 5) involves showing that the sequence whose $k$th term is the number of connected noncrossing RNA $m$-diagrams with $k$ vertices is the $m$-fold convolution of the Fuss-Catalan sequence of degree $m-1$.
-This can be regarded as giving an alternative proof of a formula for this term (which is given in~\cite[\S3]{hoggattbicknell76}).

-Since the number of induction equivalence classes of labelled $m$-edge coloured trees with $k$ vertices is equal to the number of $k$-cycles in the symmetric group of degree $k$, and each equivalence class has the same cardinality, we obtain a new way (Section 6) to count the labelled $m$-edge-coloured trees on $k$ vertices (this number is known: see~\cite[5.28, p124]{stanley99}).

-As mentioned above, in Section 7 we study the generalised induction on labelled $m$-edge coloured trees with $k$ vertices.
-Finally, in Section 8, we give a description of the generalised induction defined here in terms of ($m-2$)-cluster mutation.
+Finally, motivated by snake-triangulations and $m$-snakes in cluster theory, we give an interpretation of the generalized induction process in terms of labelled $m$-angulations of polygons.